zxkmm/OOKFormatCalculate/README.md

 e.g.
 H0FF1FHFHH0100<--->100001011101100110100100
 ## 2262
-3Bits data ---> Demodulated waveform
+3Bits data <---> Demodulated waveform
+e.g.
+001FFF101FFF1<--->NNNNWWNWNWNWWWNNWWNWNWNWWW
+### About the sync code
+There is a sync code in the end of each frame of 2262 Signal, PLS note that you should manually ignore a narrow wave crest in the end when inputing your 2 Bits 2262 data.
 # Note
 This repo is just a data/code/waveform calculator which mainly progressing strings, if you are looking for a tool to progress/demodulate raw files like ```.complex``` or ```.C16```, pls refer to these project below:
 [URH](https://github.com/jopohl/urh)